 Skip to main content

-With Datasets, DAGs that access the same data can have explicit, visible relationships, and DAGs can be scheduled based on updates to these datasets.
+With Assets, DAGs that access the same data can have explicit, visible relationships, and DAGs can be scheduled based on updates to these assets.
 This feature helps make Airflow data-aware and expands Airflow scheduling capabilities beyond time-based methods such as cron.

-Datasets can help resolve common issues.
-For example, consider a data engineering team with a DAG that creates a dataset and a machine learning team with a DAG that trains a model on the dataset.
-Using datasets, the machine learning team's DAG runs only when the data engineering team's DAG has produced an update to the dataset.
+Assets can help resolve common issues.
+For example, consider a data engineering team with a DAG that creates an asset and a machine learning team with a DAG that trains a model on the asset.
+Using assets, the machine learning team's DAG runs only when the data engineering team's DAG has produced an update to the asset.

 info